wlagraba/api_prototype/README.md

 Starting the "Elevator" service
 -------------------------------
+1. Start a command line in a terminal window.

-Change directory to the "src" folder under your cloned folder "api_prototype".
+2. In the terminal window, change directory to the "src" filder under your cloned folder "api_prototype".

-Run the following python command line in a terminal window:
+3. Run the following python command in the terminal window:

 ```
 python main.py --host=localhost